 [Please note: I no longer practice Astral Projection.
 It no longer feels right to me because it heavily depleted my energy levels.
 I do not recommend Astral Projection.
 I no longer support the views expressed in this article.
 Do not practice astral projection.
 The following is left for informational purposes.]
-I have chosen to begin my astral projection project by writing a general knowledge section that discusses the basics about the astral phenomenon, before going into more detail of the “how-to’s”, as I find it really important to clear up some of the most common rumors and prejudices about astral traveling that are widely spread, but not necessarily true.
+I have chosen to begin my astral projection project by writing a general knowledge section that discusses the basics about the astral phenomenon, before going into more detail, I find it really important to some of the potential dangers of astral traveling.
 Furthermore, I’d like to help you to increase your general level of knowledge regarding astral projection and going to present you the most important things you should know.

 Astral projection (or astral travel) is an interpretation of out-of-body experience (OBE) that assumes the existence of an “astral body” separate from the physical body and capable of traveling outside it.
 Astral projection or travel denotes the astral body leaving the physical body to travel in the astral plane.
 Wikipedia – astral projection

-One thing that has led me to write this introduction into the subject matter is that I’ve noticed that many people associate specific fears with such a virtually unknown and unexplored topic like traveling on the astral planes, which is why I believe that the following might be tremendously helpful especially for those that have never “traveled.”
-My hope is that – after you finished reading this article – it will help you to better understand what you’re dealing with.
+One thing that has led me to write this introduction into the subject matter is that I’ve noticed that many people associate specific fears with such a virtually unknown and unexplored topic like traveling on the astral planes.
+My hope is that – after you finished reading this article – it will help you to better understand the potential danger you’re dealing with.